ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 The CBOR Web Token Specification (Section 1.1 of {{RFC8392}}), uses strings, negative integers, and unsigned integers as map keys.
 This specification relaxes that requirement, by also allowing CBOR tagged integers and text strings as map keys.
+CBOR maps used in a CWT cannot have duplicate keys.
+(An integer or string map key is distinct key from a tagged map key which wraps the corresponding integer or string value).

+>When sorted, map keys in CBOR are arranged in bytewise lexicographic order of the key's deterministic encodings (see Section 4.2.1 of {{RFC8949}}).
+>So an integer key of 3 is represented in hex as `03`, an integer key of -2 is represented in hex as `21`, and a tag of 60 wrapping a 3 is represented in hex as `D8 3C 03`

 Note that holders presenting to a verifier that does not support this specification would need to present a CWT without tagged map keys.